-How can mental health problems such as depression, anxiety disorders, post-traumatic stress disorder and grieving problems best be studied and treated?
-How can we prevent it from occuring, improve treatment results and prevent relapse?
+How can mental health problems such as anxiety disorders, post-traumatic stress disorder, depression, and grieving problems best be studied and treated?
+How can we prevent them from occuring, improve treatment results and prevent relapse?

-These and similar kinds of questions you will address in the Master’s programme Clinical Psychology.
+You will address these and similar kinds of questions in the Master’s programme Clinical Psychology.
 You will acquire and develop fundamental knowledge and skills in evidence-based psychotherapies and become familiar with the research methods in the field of clinical psychology.

 Driven by research and clinical experience

 The lecturers from this Master’s programme work in clinical practice and/or do state-of-the-art theoretical or applied research at Utrecht University.
 This integration of science and practice feeds the teaching approach.